katyakoulak/sl-unity-tasks/README.md

 # sl-unity-tasks

 A C# Unity project that provides assets to create and execute Virtual Reality (VR) tasks used to facilitate experiments in the Sun (NeuroAI) lab.

 ---

-## Detailed Description
+## Overview

 This project provides assets and bindings for building Virtual Reality (VR) tasks used by some data acquisition systems in the Sun lab to conduct experiments.
 Primarily, the project is designed to construct an **infinite linear corridor**